jamesheald/COIN/README.md

 ```
 obj.adaptation = randn(1,150); % random vector (for illustration)
 ```
 The adaptation vector should contain one element per channel trial and be ordered by channel trial number.

-and then call the objective_COIN method on object obj:
+To compute an estimate of the objective to the minimised, call the objective_COIN method on object obj:
 ```
 objective = obj.objective_COIN;
 ```
 Note that this objective is stochastic as it depends on random observation noise.
-To reduce the variance of the objective, whcih will aid optimisation, use obj.R to increase the number of runs used to estimate the objective.
+To reduce the variance of the estimate of the objective and aid optimisation, increase the number of runs used to estimate the objective using property R.

 To compute the objective, define a series of perturbations and sensory cues (if applicable):